08/26/2012 | Is Bed Bug Heat Treatment The Only Sure Thing?

 Pesticides present another problem to homeowners and business owners.
 The chemicals used to eliminate bedbugs can be harmful to humans.
 If prolonged contact is made with pesticides, residents or employees can become sick.
 For many professional exterminators, bed bug heat treatment is considered the safest, and the surest, way to eliminate a bedbug problem.

-Heat treatment is a relatively new procedure used in the bedbug extermination process.
+Heat treatment is a relatively new procedure used in the bed bug extermination process.
 Bedbugs, like all living creatures, have a threshold for temperatures at which they can survive.
 By exposing bedbugs to high temperatures for a long period of time, the bedbugs can be killed and the infestation eradicated.
 However, heat treatments must be performed by professionals.
-There are risks associated with a bed bug heat treatment, and consumers who perform these treatments themselves may exacerbate the problem.

 Bedbugs can only be killed if exposed to a certain temperature for a certain amount of time.
 The thermal death point for a bedbug is ninety minutes of exposure to 113 degree temperatures.
 The duration shortens to twenty minutes, however, when the temperature is increased to 118 degrees Fahrenheit.
 The higher the temperature, the shorter the duration of exposure required to eliminate the bugs.